firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

     make PLATFORM_CONFIG=FireSimDDR3FRFCFSConfig

-As above, but with an 4 MiB (max capacity) last-level-cache model
+As above, but with a 4 MiB (maximum simulatable capacity) last-level-cache model

 ::